 In his municipal law practice, Michael routinely counsels clients in the areas of municipal law (Title 40 and 40A), the Municipal Land Use Law, the Open Public Records Act, the Open Public Meetings Act, the New Jersey Tort Claims Act, Green and Blue Acres Open Space programs, NJDEP regulatory law, and municipal tax appeal defense.

-Prior to joining Parker McCay, Michael held the position of Assistant County Counsel in the Atlantic County Counsel’s Office, where he gained invaluable experience in all aspects of government and municipal law.
-Michael also has experience in the areas of land use, election law and campaign finance regulation, taxation, commercial real estate transactions, creditor’s rights and general civil litigation.
+Prior to joining Parker McCay, Michael held the position of Assistant County Counsel in the Atlantic County Counsel’s Office, where he gained invaluable experience in all facets of the law.

 - Atlantic County Bar Association

 - Vincent S. Haneman American Inn of Court

 - Planning and Zoning Board Member, Avalon, New Jersey (2015 - 2018)

 - OPRA’s Privacy Clause: A Citizen’s Reasonable Expectation of Privacy Viewed Objectively by a Records CustodianParker McCay Blog, May 24, 2018